TeamEXR/shutan-dev-wiki/Chapter 2.2.md

 ## Logic Gates

 Logic gates are devices that take two inputs and then give an output based on the logic of the device.
 For example an OR gate outputs "True" if any of the inputs are "True".
 An AND gate outputs "True" only if both inputs are "True".
-We can construct Logic gates that work with electricity[2], fluids[3], steam[4], rotational power[5], and light[6].
+We can construct Logic gates that work with electricity, fluids, steam, rotational power, and light.
 Modern processors are electronic, thus they use logic gates that work with electricity to produce results.

 ## Using logic gates for Math